 |August 2015||Bermeranda||Download Bermeranda site rules|

 The MHA 2013 introduced some important changes to park home site licensing on 1 April 2014.
 The local authority will charge site owners a fee for applying for a site licence, for amendments or transfers of existing licences, and for the majority of the sites in our borough, an annual fee for existing site licenses.
+The policy has now been changed and updated to include the new requirement for those running mobile homes sites.
+Those responsible will need to apply before 1st October 2021.

 Local authorities can serve compliance notices on site owners where site licence conditions are breached.
 These notices will set out what the site owner needs to do to correct the breaches and the timescales, there is a fee charged for this enforcement.
 Failure to comply with the notice would be a criminal offence.